VFS monitoring & response

 Phase 3 – A vaccine has been developed or community immunity in the region has been declared by the provincial and federal health authorities, resulting in VFS being able to fully open all campuses.

-As of June 11, VFS is implementing Phase 1 of its resumption of activities.
+On June 11, VFS implemented Phase 1 of its resumption of activities.

-First, we will begin with on-campus delivery of select hands-on activities (so long as they can be carried out with proper physical distancing in accordance with WorkSafe BC & Provincial Health Officer protocols) that have been undeliverable otherwise over the past two and a half months.
+First, we began with on-campus delivery of select hands-on activities that could be carried out with proper physical distancing in accordance with WorkSafe BC & Provincial Health Officer protocols that had been undeliverable otherwise over the previous two and a half months.

-As each program, each stream, and each term have different levels of hands-on activities, students will be hearing directly from their program administrators regarding the next steps in Phase 1.
+As each program, each stream, and each term had different levels of hands-on activities, students heard directly from their program administrators regarding the Phase 1 steps.

-Consideration is also being given to students who are not currently in Vancouver.
-Program administrators will communicate directly with these students to recommend the best way to stay engaged from a distance or, for some programs, advise on when it would be appropriate to return to Vancouver.
-Please note that any return to Vancouver needs to be done in full consultation with program administrators and with respect to all provincial and federal government restrictions.
+Consideration was also given to students who were not residing in Vancouver.
+Program administrators communicated directly with these students to recommend the best way to stay engaged from a distance or, for some programs, advised on when it would be appropriate to return to Vancouver.
+Any return to Vancouver was done, and will continue to be done, in full consultation with program administrators and with respect to all provincial and federal government restrictions.

-As we continue planning for Phase 2, we will keep everyone informed through school-wide and program-specific updates.
+As of August 31, 2020, some programs have resumed limited on-campus activities.
+We will keep everyone informed through school-wide and program-specific updates.
 We are closely following the announcements and recommendations of health authorities and keeping informed about other factors such as travel restrictions into Canada.

-For complete details about resumption of activities at VFS, please consult the VFS COVID-19 Safety Plan.
+For complete details about resumption of activities at VFS, please consult the administration staff for a given program, as well as the VFS COVID-19 Safety Plan.